 A seminar introducing students to the field of teaching.
-Topics include current learning standards, lesson plan components, the realities of teaching as a career, State Education requirements, professional expectations, and an introduction to teaching strategies.
-This course provides students with the opportunity to explore the field of teaching, reflect on their interest in education, and develop connections with other future educators.
+Topics include current learning standards, lesson plan components, the realities of teaching as a career, certification requirements, professional expectations, and an introduction to teaching strategies.
+This course provides students with the opportunity to explore the field of teaching, reflect on their interest in education, create and present an instructional lesson, and develop connections with other future educators.
 One class hour.

 An introductory course designed to expose students to current technologies used in modern education.
 Students will have hands-on practice working with various technology tools and will examine practical applications for enhancing the teaching and learning process, as well as the ethical issues and barriers surrounding implementation.

 Teachers must communicate effectively in order to achieve their goal of student learning and success.
 This course uses the performing arts as a point of reference and enables participants to develop materials and present them effectively in a variety of teaching situations.
 Learning styles, oral presentation, body language, the use of props, proxemics and room arrangement, and audio visuals will be the skills developed through this course.
 These skills will be compared to those used in a variety of performing arts venues so that appropriate stage techniques can be integrated into student teaching/presentations assignments.
-Fulfills the requirements for a Humanities course.
+This fulfills the MCC requirement for a humanities elective.
 Three class hours.
 (SUNY-A)

 This course will explore the American education system through a social justice perspective.
 It will focus on the foundations of the American education system, with emphasis on the historical, philosophical, and socio-cultural roots of education.
-In addition, students will explore the influences of political, economic, legal and ethical bases of American education.
+In addition, students will explore the influences of the political, economic, legal and ethical bases of American education and will research and present on relevant educational policies.
 Within this framework, contemporary educational values and issues will be critically examined.
 Three class hours.

 Guided Observation in Education is designed to provide the student with an opportunity to (1) explore the profession of teaching at an early point in the student's academic career, (2) observe in a classroom from the perspective of a teacher, (3) meet with the classroom teacher to discuss issues covered in the seminar and issues that arise in the classroom, (4) participate in classroom activities addressing unmet educational needs such as: lesson planning, working with small groups, one-on-one support, and (5) reflect on course objectives as experienced through fieldwork placement.
+This course fulfills the MCC requirement for a social science elective.
 One and one-half class hours, four fieldwork hours.
 Upon successful completion of this course, students will earn 20 hours of service-learning credit.